-- 6.2 Specific updates on each scheme are set out in section 7 of this report.
+- 7.2 Specific updates on each scheme are set out in section 8 of this report.
 There are 4 schemes with a red status. - CSETS Phase 1 is red due to the requirement for the Haverhill Road and Wandlebury schemes to go through planning which is taking longer than originally envisioned.
 This was originally submitted in June 2022, issues are being worked through which will lead to construction in 2024.
-There have also been land acquisition issues for the scheme, but these are now resolved. - Cambridge South West Travel Hub (CSWTH) was originally due to be completed in 2024 but due to delays in achieving planning approval is now forecast for 2025. - Chisholm Trail Phase 2 was due to be completed in 2023 but following feedback to the Summer 2022 consultation and ongoing dialogue with Network Rail, the designs are being updated which will lead to delivery in 2024. - Madingley Road was originally scheduled to complete in 2023 but due to issues with the design, and the West of Cambridge development site, the forecast date is now 2025. - 6.3 In principle, target completion dates will only be changed subject to more significant updates on schemes being provided to the Executive Board. - 6.4 Whilst the forecast completion dates captured above are the anticipated opening dates for each project, delivery risks e.g. land acquisition timescales, remain across the programme.
+There have also been land acquisition issues for the scheme, but these are now resolved. - Cambridge South West Travel Hub (CSWTH) was originally due to be completed in 2024 but due to delays in achieving planning approval is now forecast for 2025.
+Chisholm Trail Phase 2 was due to be completed in 2023 but following feedback to the Summer 2022 consultation and ongoing dialogue with Network Rail, the designs - are being updated which will lead to delivery in 2024.
+Madingley Road was originally scheduled to complete in 2023 but due to issues with the design, and the West of Cambridge development site, the forecast date is now 2025. - 7.3 In principle, target completion dates will only be changed subject to more significant updates on schemes being provided to the Executive Board. - 7.4 Whilst the forecast completion dates captured above are the anticipated opening dates for each project, delivery risks e.g. land acquisition timescales, remain across the programme.
 Due to the significant scale of the programme and its associated spend, delivery risks, such as these, are expected and are being managed through appropriate mitigation strategies.
 As it currently stands, the top risks across the transport programme are identified as follows:

-Risk Mitigating Action If the cost of materials continues to increase it Early engagement with contractors will have a significant impact on the cost of during pricing to ensure that the latest delivery and therefore programme market situation is reflected in both early estimates and risk apportionment.
+Risk Mitigating Action If the cost of materials continues to increase it will have a significant impact on the cost of delivery and therefore programme Early engagement with contractors during pricing to ensure that the latest market situation is reflected in both early estimates and risk apportionment.
+A paper on the Future Investment Strategy (FIS) is on this agenda.
+The